skydoves/landscapist/README.md

   contentScale = ContentScale.Crop,
   // shows an image with a circular revealed animation. circularRevealedEnabled = true,
-  // shows a placeholder imageAsset when loading. placeHolder = imageResource(R.drawable.placeholder),
+  // shows a placeholder ImageBitmap when loading. placeHolder = imageResource(R.drawable.placeholder),
-  // shows an error imageAsset when the request failed. error = imageResource(R.drawable.error)
+  // shows an error ImageBitmap when the request failed. error = imageResource(R.drawable.error)
 )
 ```